ISISComputingGroup/ibex_developers_manual/2T-3D-Vector-magnet.md

 ### VI

-There is a manufacturer supplied VI and an LVDCOM IOC.
+There is a manufacturer supplied VI and our own LVDCOM IOC.
 There are two versions of the manufacturer's VI and both are stored in SourceSafe at the following location: `\LabVIEW Modules\Drivers\Scientific Instruments\3D Magnet\Source Code\`.
-This VI has been used on LARMOR and ZOOM and uses the TTi PSU for needle valve control.
-When the magnet was originally used on POLREF, an analogue output from the Galil was used.
+One VI has been used on LARMOR and ZOOM and uses the TTi PSU for needle valve control, and the other on POLREF when an analogue output from the Galil was used.
+See below for more information.

 The settings for the manufacturer VI are stored (and can be edited) in the plain text file: `settings.txt`.
 The COM ports are defined in the first section of the file, but it shouldn't be necessary to change these.